HornetStinger93/IT1000-Final-Project/Politics.md

 ![Revolution](https://i.imgur.com/7drHiqr.gif)

 ## 2020 Election
 Less enthuasiasm but still engaged in the happenings.
-Who ever wins I wish them the best, truly!
+Something is brewing...

 ### Because you asked...